cavo789/blog/blog/XXX/dagger-python/index.md

 We can do this directly from our host by running: `docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src -w /app/src dagger_daemon dagger call lint --source src`

-It becomes quite difficult to remember all these commands no?
+It becomes quite difficult to remember all these commands, no?
 Let's simplify this by creating a `makefile`.

 ## Create a makefile